-20 Best Online Co-op Games For PlayStation 4 - Gameranx
+32 Best Online Co-op Games For PlayStation 4 - Gameranx

 - Release: March 27, 2018

 Within the narrative, Far Cry 5 pins players against Joseph Seed, a leader of a cult who has forced his way into controlling Hope County.
-As more innocent civilians become trapped and forced into submission under Joseph Seed’s rule, only a handful of resistance stands between Seed and his reign.
+As more innocent civilians become trapped and forced into submission under Seed’s rule, only a handful of resistance members stand between the madman and his reign.

-Just as before, players can expect the title to deliver as a first-person shooter in an open world environment to explore either on foot or through vehicles.
-However, the campaign can be experienced both as singleplayer experience or through cooperative multiplayer.
-Likewise, the game will include a map editor where players will be able to build maps with objectives to complete for when gamers finish the main campaign.
+Just as before, players can expect a first-person shooter set in an open-world environment to explore either on foot or by vehicle.
+The campaign can be experienced both as a single-player experience or through cooperative multiplayer.
+The title also contains a map editor where players will be able to build maps with objectives to complete after gamers finish the main campaign.

-We can also slip in Far Cry New Dawn.
-We don’t want to spoil anything here regarding the game especially with the fifth installment on the list.
-However, what we will say is that this game takes place after the crazy ending you’ll get with Far Cry 5.
-For those of you who enjoy Far Cry 5 then you’ll find much of the same in Far Cry New Dawn and again, the cooperative gameplay element which was present in Far Cry 5 is present in Far Cry New Dawn.
+Players can also enjoy Far Cry New Dawn.
+We won’t spoil anything here regarding the story, but this game takes place after the crazy ending you’ll see in Far Cry 5.
+For those of you who enjoyed Far Cry 5, you’ll find much of the same in Far Cry New Dawn, along with cooperative gameplay.

 - Developer: Arrowhead Game Studios